GabeScott/standard-works-vault/General Conference/2025 April - “Draw Near unto Me”.md

 “He is not here, but is risen: remember how he spake unto you when he was yet in Galilee,

-“Saying, The Son of man must be delivered into the hands of sinful men, and be crucified, and the third day rise again.”
+“Saying, The Son of man must be delivered into the hands of sinful men, and be crucified, and the third day rise again.”[^3]

 That evening at dusk, two disciples walked from Jerusalem on the road to Emmaus, and the resurrected Lord appeared to them and walked with them.